APACTestDrive/CloudNative_AppDev/CICDlab.md

   ![](images/66.png)

-- Verify your deployment by going to the JETUI Frontend URL
+- Verify your deployment by going to the JETUI frontend URL

-- Enter *http:ip address/cafesupremo* in your browser
+- Enter `http:<JCS ip address>/cafesupremo` in your browser

   ![](images/77.png)

+Congratulation if you can load the Cafe Supremo home page.

 ### **STEP 9.4**: Create The Reward Service Deployment Configuration

 Now we create a deployment configuration for the Reward Service.
 The deployment runtime is the ACCS environment which you previsioned earlier.